Ali Eren İyican

-Ali Eren İyican (born 26 June 1999) is a Turkish professional footballer who plays as a defender for Bodrum.
+Ali Eren İyican (born 26 June 1999) is a Turkish professional footballer who plays as a defender for TFF 2.
+Lig club Beyoğlu Yeni Çarşı.

 Career

 A youth product of Osmanlıspor, İyican made his professional debut in a 3-1 Turkish Cup win over Yeni Malatyaspor on 28 November 2017.
 He made his league debut in a 2-1 Süper Lig loss to Akhisarspor on 18 May 2018.

 International career

 İyican represented the Turkey U23s in their winning campaign at the 2021 Islamic Solidarity Games.